sshalem/JAVA/_7_Data_Structure/_2_LinkedList/README.md

 		When we add new element and its the first one we insert , it’s the head element and Head=last.
 		(Because it's first Element in the List), and it points to Null. add second element:
-		When we add second Elemnt , (we update the data ) and assign refrence for the next node:
+		When we add second Elemnt , (we update the data ) and assign refrence for the next node and so on...

 ```java
 Node node = new Node();